GIScience/gis-training-resource-center/content/Module_5/en_qgis_module_5_ex1.md

 width: 80%
 name: Add new field to weight indicators
 ---
-Adding new field to weight indicators.
+Adding a new field to weight indicators.
 :::

 * For each indicator we now have the normalised and weighted version: